 I need to make sure that I’m doing my part to help people have positive birth experiences.

-I wanted every birthing family I come in contact with to have a birth story that puts them at the center of the experience.
+I want every birthing family I come in contact with to have a birth story that puts them at the center of the experience.
 One where they are proud of their participation and feel empowered in their own decision making.
 Even if, especially if, their birth ends up looking like nothing they would have expected.
 My hope is that through my classes, pregnant folks and their partners feel like they’re prepared to participate fully in their births, to ask questions, get those questions answered to their satisfaction and feel empowered to be decision-makers in their births to whatever comfort level suits them.

 About eight months ago a Momma from one of my classes ended up with an unplanned Cesarean Birth.
 She realized that the scale that she was using before labor had started had been replaced.
 She used her B.R.A.I.N. throughout to make the best decisions she could for her labor, her baby and herself.
 She wrote me her birth story, and I want to share excerpts of it here in contrast to the one written for Longreads.